Otelemaba Amachree

 Daniel Otelemaba Amachree (born 14 November 1963) is a progressive politician in Rivers State, Nigeria.
 He is a former Speaker of the Rivers State House of Assembly.
 He was elected as the Speaker of the House on 31 May 2011, during the first meeting of the 7th Assembly.
-Between 1999 and 2015, Amachree has been elected to four terms as a member of the House of Assembly, representing the Asari-Toru I constituency.
+Between 1999 and 2015, Amachree has been elected to four terms as a member of the House of Assembly, representing the Asari-Toru 1 constituency.
 He has been named the longest serving member in any State House of Assembly in Nigeria.